Retire by stateFigures verified May 31, 2026

 Social Security is exempt, other income is taxed

-Ohio does not tax Social Security benefits, but it generally taxes other retirement income such as pensions and account withdrawals, starting from federal adjusted gross income.
-The state does offer a retirement income credit that can reduce what some retirees owe.
+Ohio does not tax your Social Security.
+It does tax most other retirement income, like pensions and account withdrawals, starting from your federal adjusted gross income.
+A state retirement income credit can trim what some retirees owe.

 Ohio Department of Taxation